 Those are the people I want to help.
 I want to be valuable to them.

 Well, maybe by sharing some of that hope when you need it.
 That’s what our interviews and turnaround tales are about.
 Because we’re all in that process of becoming who we want to be and it’s never a smooth ride.

 Understanding that our heroes didn’t have a smooth ride either can be a big help.
 To me, to you, to all of us.
 We all face similar challenges in life.
 We all have demons to slay on the journey.

 But mostly I help by sharing the skills I’ve developed over the last 20 years.
 To turnaround businesses that are in their early years, the tough years, but have huge potential.

 Marketing is about people, so it’s not too lame to say that I’m passionate about marketing.

 My greatest tool for helping people is marketing.
-I’m really passionate about marketing.
 Marketing isn’t about advertising, like most people think.
 Marketing is about people and how they see the world.

 That’s what I do.
 I see the challenge from both shores and help build that bridge.
-So you can do the work you really love and be rewarded for it by a group of people, customers, who really value what you do.
+So you can do the work you really love, that’s an expression of you, and be rewarded for it by a group of people, customers, who really value what you do.

 Do you think it’s getting easier or harder to do the work you love.
 There’s more technology but so much more competition?